-Students may repeat a nursing course only ONE time regardless of the grade in that course (D, F, or W).
+Students may repeat a nursing course only ONE time regardless of the grade in that course (C, D, F, or W).

 A request to re-enter the nursing program must be submitted at least 3 months prior to the start of the next available offering of the course.
-All requests and inquiries must be submitted to the coordinator for nursing.
+All requests and inquiries must be submitted to the Director of nursing.
 The student will be responsible for additional tuition and fees.

-Consideration for reentering will be determined after the nursing coordinator receives a letter of intent from the student.
-The coordinator will then evaluate the availability of clinical space and number of clinical faculty and sites available.
+Consideration for reentering will be determined after the nursing director receives a letter of intent from the student.
+The Director will then evaluate the availability of faculty, clinical sites, GPA and ATI proctored exam retake scores.